aiven/devportal/docs/products/flink/howto/slack-connector.rst

-Create a slack-based Apache Flink® table
+Create a Slack-based Apache Flink® table
 ========================================

 With Aiven's Slack Connector for Apache Flink®, you can create sink tables in your Flink application and set up statements to send alerts and notifications to your designated Slack channel.
 This allows for real-time monitoring and tracking of your Flink job progress and any potential issues that may arise.